 Introduction to Authentication Header

 The Authentication Header is also called as AH.
 It provides support for data integrity and authentication of IP data packets.
-Here data integrity ensures that the data lies inside the IP packets is not altered during the transmission of packets and Authentication services enable and the user or computer system to authenticate the user to the application at other end and based on the result, it decides whether to allow or reject.
+Here data integrity ensures that the data that lies inside the IP packets are not altered during the transmission of packets, and Authentication services enable the user or computer system to authenticate the user to the application at other end and based on the result, it decides whether to allow or reject.
 An authentication header prevents the IP spoofing attack.
 In order to use AH, two parties must share the secret key for communication.

 Format of Authentication Header